The People Against O'Hara: Plot

-At trial Johnny's alibi about being at work all night is shattered.
-Pete's chatty double-talk is convincing and Curtayne proves unable to rattle him.
+At trial, Johnny's alibi about being at work all night is shattered.
+Pete's chatty double-talk is convincing, and Curtayne proves unable to rattle him.
 The counselor confides in Ricks, his old friend, that his mind is failing him, the toll of age, drink, the stakes, and a competent younger adversary he cannot better.
 Desperate, he turns a sip of a "short beer" into shots of straight rye.
-Approached in the bar by the eyewitness, a Norwegian seaman, Sven Norson (Flippen), with an offer to change his story, Curtayne caves to his demons and writes out a $500 personal check.
+Approached in the bar by the eyewitness, a Norwegian seaman, Sven Norson, with an offer to change his story, Curtayne caves to his demons and writes out a $500 personal check.

 D.A.
 Barra discovers the bribe, reveals it to Curtayne, but holds it sub rosa.
 He still easily wins the case, leaving Johnny facing the electric chair and Curtayne disbarment.
-Sensing a frame, Ricks tips his old friend off about Johnny's involvement with Katrina, a relationship that began on the docks before World War II, before Johnny shipped out to the Pacific for the duration and she married Knuckles.
+Sensing a frame, Ricks tips off his old friend about Johnny's involvement with Katrina, a relationship that began on the docks before World War II, before Johnny shipped out to the Pacific for the duration and she married Knuckles.
 Curtayne confronts her.
-Grief-stricken, she tells the truth in front of the D.A., willing to accept the consequences in hopes of saving her love.
+Grief-stricken, she tells the truth in front of the D.A., willing to accept the consequences, in hope of saving her love.
 Johnny continues to deny being with her, but the men see through it.
 Knuckles remains clueless.

-Upon discovering Johnny had been set up, Curtayne, Ricks, and Barra revisit the crime, trying to tease out a motive.
-A tale planted by Pete about a "gold bar" the victim was carrying in an empty suitcase found in Johnny’s car again fails scrutiny; instead, lab tests reveal the battered old bag had actually been impregnated with $200,000 worth the narcotics destined for the "Chicago mob".
+On discovering that Johnny had been set up, Curtayne, Ricks and Barra revisit the crime, trying to tease out a motive.
+A tale planted by Pete about a "gold bar" that the victim was carrying in an empty suitcase found in Johnny’s car again fails scrutiny.
+Instead, lab tests reveal that the battered old bag had been impregnated with $200,000 worth of the narcotics destined for the "Chicago mob".
 They devise a scheme to plant a lookalike in the home and entrap whoever comes to steal it.
-Knuckles, who again professes a debt to Curtayne for not sending him to prison - or worse - when Curtayne had the chance before he dissolved in drink, agrees to spread the word about the suitcase's planned return that night around town.
+Knuckles, who again professes a debt to Curtayne for not sending him to prison (or worse) when Curtayne had the chance, before he dissolved in drink, agrees to spread the word about the suitcase's planned return that night around town.

 Curtayne, wired for sound, volunteers to be the pigeon to deliver it and lie in wait for whoever was behind the original killing.
-It turns out to be the eldest Korvac brother, who tells him Knuckles is dead, abducts Curtayne, and marches him suitcase in hand towards the river and certain death.
+It turns out to be the eldest Korvac brother, who tells him Knuckles is dead, abducts Curtayne, and marches him, suitcase in hand, toward the river and certain death.

 Barra orders a police dragnet to close in on the area, but it proves too late.
 Even a last-ditch effort of a police woman who volunteers to intercept the pair fails in a hail of gunfire, with Curtayne felled point-blank by Korvacs.
-Moved by Curtayne's heroism, Barra tells Ricks he'll have to find someone else to press the bribery indictment against the wounded man, as he won't.
-Before Ricks can respond the ambulance medic interrupts to tell them he hopes it wasn’t anything important because Curtayne is dead.
+Moved by Curtayne's heroism, Barra tells Ricks he will have to find someone else to press the bribery indictment against the wounded man, because he will not.
+Before Ricks can respond, the ambulance medic interrupts to tell them that he hopes that it was not anything important, because Curtayne is dead.